mcanouil/awesome-quarto/README.md

 - [Bioconductor Community Blog](https://github.com/Bioconductor/biocblog) - A Quarto Blog for Bioconductor community.
 - [R for Social Scientists workshop](https://github.com/pittmethods/r4ss) - A Quarto website for a workshop which includes Quarto Reveal JS presentations embedded in it.
 - [AffCom Lab Website](https://github.com/jmgirard/affcomlab) - A research lab Quarto Blog/website using custom listing pages for people and publications.
+- [Quantum Jitter](https://github.com/cgoo4/quantumjitter) - A Quarto website / blog with a custom theme (adapted from flatly / darkly), day / night landing page and a novel 404 page.

 ### Book formats